 These features make the sales process smooth and flawless, allowing you to make the most of your new leads.

-A good CRM will notify you if a lead has been in the system for too long without any actions taken, or if you have an opportunity to get back in touch with a lead you’ve helped a few months ago.
+A good CRM for contractors will notify you if a lead has been in the system for too long without any actions taken, or if you have an opportunity to get back in touch with a lead you’ve helped a few months ago.